openstack/openstack-manuals/doc/ha-guide/source/shared-database-configure.rst

       # firewall-cmd --add-port=4568/tcp
       # firewall-cmd --add-port=4444/tcp

-   In the event that you also want to configure mutlicast replication, run this command as well:
+   In the event that you also want to configure multicast replication, run this command as well:

    .. code-block:: console